Software I'm excited about, but is not developed or popular enough to be useful to me. Most of these applications are decentralized in some way.

 Experience the synergy of total freedom and boundless opportunity.
 Reach beyond the usual drone of trading and mining.
 Build stations.
 Amass fleets.
 Explore planets.
 Make friends.
 Plan raids, ambushes, and even full-system assaults.

 No hand-crafted assets.
 The universe is built procedurally - from the asteroids to the planets right down to the ships - so each game is completely different.
 Each universe is also infinite in expanse: you'll never finish exploring, learning, or conquering.

-Now you can chat with people around you – even if there is no Internet connection or mobile phone coverage.
+Chat "off-the-grid" with people around you – even if there is no Internet connection or mobile phone coverage.

 0 A.D. is a free, open-source, cross-platform real-time strategy (RTS) game of ancient warfare.
 In short, it is a historically-based war/economy game that allows players to relive or rewrite the history of Western civilizations, focusing on the years between 500 B.C. and 500 A.D.
 The project is highly ambitious, involving state-of-the-art 3D graphics, detailed artwork, sound, and a flexible and powerful custom-built game engine.